charles-uno/charles-uno.github.io/_drafts/2022-02-23-guns-germs-steel.md

 Ancient peapods opened when ripe, dropping the seeds.
 A single mutation

-The author spends about 100 pages on this topic.

 animal domestication. diseases here too.

 east-west continent. sahara, mexican desert